 What year this was produced in is still a mystery.
 Filmack themselves do not know.
 The National Film Registry pegs it at 1957 – but it looks more like something from the late 40s.
 Here’s a 1953 Filmack advertisement (from Filmack’s trade magazine Inspiration) which promotes that Dave Fleischer was indeed involved in the production of this trailer – as well as another.
 (Click to enlarge)

 The green image below is the full-page inside cover of Inspiration’s August, 1951 issue, one of Filmack’s first ads promoting their concessions snipes.

 Apparently Dave was working both sides of the “sing-along” angle: producing Universal’s Sing And Be Happy series at the same time making “bouncing ball” shorts for Filmack:

 All this time, and for years to come, Dave remained happily and anonymously employed by Universal.
 Anonymously – unless Universal needed him to step forward for some publicity purpose.
 Dave’s last screen credit was on the English dub of Russia’s The Snow Queen, which Universal picked up in 1959.

 These scans (below) from the film’s press book list Dave (under “The Staff”) as Technical Supervisor, and he’s referenced in the publicity article at right.
 With the old Popeye shorts back on TV, garnering huge ratings in 1959, Dave Fleischer’s name couldn’t hurt in publicizing this animated feature.

-Dave retired from Universal in 1967 and spent some of his final years at the Motion Picture Home in Woodland Hills, California.
+Dave’s freelance arrangement with Universal came to an end in 1967 and spent some of his final years at the Motion Picture Home in Woodland Hills, California.
 He passed away in 1979 at age 84 and is buried at Mount Sinai Memorial Park in Los Angeles.